The New Ministries Formation Fund and The London Conference New Ministries Fund provide financial and coaching assistance for:

 We invite individuals, ministries, and courts of The United Church of Canada seeking to develop a vision and ministry to initiate the requisite consultations.

-The London Conference New Ministries Fund supports initiatives in London Conference with options to provide limited support to projects outside of London Conference.
+The London Conference New Ministries Fund supports initiatives in London Conference which is now part of three Regional Councils; Antler River Watershed, Western Ontario Waterways, and Canadian Shield with options to provide limited support to projects outside of this area.

 These funds support, and will give priority to, initiatives that build either new faith communities and/or relationships with communities that not currently a part of the church.